How To Create More Profitable Websites

 - Then, answer this question: Did the website grab my attention?
 Was

 there anything that made me want to find out more?

 If you find it difficult to answer this question about your own

 website, ask a handful of people to do the same thing you just did to

 your site.
 You might be surprised to learn that your visitors aren’t

 looking at what you expect.

-Here are two steps to make sure the websites you create pass the 5-second test:
+Here are three steps to make sure the websites you create pass the 5-second test:

 practically force them to read more.
 Don’t make the mistake of